ivanmanan/jumblexplore/README.md

 * Pop-ups in map -- they should display time and render photos/blog
 * Cancel user searched -- their username should appear at the top-left corner of the map
+* Nice to have: attempt implementing the spam email in server.js

 ### Current Database
 See [current database implementation](https://github.com/ivanmanan/Travel-Share/blob/master/sql/database.txt).